Keizaal/Keizaal/TROUBLESHOOTING.md

 ---
 ### "*Wabbajack throws an error after authorizing through Nexus.*"

-Download the [.Net Framework 4.8 Runtime](https://go.microsoft.com/fwlink/?LinkId=2085155).
+Please ensure you have [.Net Framework 5.0](https://dotnet.microsoft.com/download/dotnet/5.0/runtime){:target="_blank" rel="noopener"} installed.
+Download the desktop app x64 AND the console app x64 versions from Microsoft.
 Be sure to restart your computer afterward.

 ### "*Wabbajack is stuck during installation.*"